pdprof/ssl/docker/mustgather-ssl-1/README.md

 You can check that behavior with websphere trace.

-## Create scripts to access database by multithreads
+## Check SSL server port ciphers by program

 Access to following URL by your browser